Jack Link's

-On April 1, 2014, Jack Link's acquired Unilever's meat snack division in an attempt to expand its consumer base into Europe.
-The acquisition includes the BiFi brand, sold across Europe and Peperami, which retails in the UK and Ireland; and the manufacturing unit in Ansbach, Germany.
+On April 1, 2014, Jack Link's bought Unilever's meat snack division in an attempt to expand its consumer base into Europe.
+The purchase includes the BiFi brand, sold across Europe and Peperami, which retails in the UK, Ireland and Mexico; and the manufacturing unit in Ansbach, Germany.

 In addition to traditional beef jerky, the company also manufactures bacon jerky, made with salt-and-sugar cured pork meat.

 In 2019 Jack Links acquired the Golden Island brand from Tyson Foods.

 Advertising

 In 2013, they signed a sponsorship deal with the Seattle Mariners.

-Also in 2013, Jack Link's Jerky appeared in mid-credits scenes in Season 1 of the Hulu animated show The Awesomes.

 In April 2015 Jack Link's Beef Jerky changed its logo "to better represent the brand’s 'Feed Your Wild Side' positioning and overall appeal."
 This new logo was designed by Davis Design of Mississauga, Ontario.
 In 2017, Jack Link's extended its "Messin' with Sasquatch" ad campaign to feature NBA player Karl-Anthony Towns.
 The company also employs a nutritionist, Christina Meyer-Jax, to explain the dietary value of protein as part of their marketing.